zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone11.md

 ## Objective

-Sender Policy Framework (SPF), described in [RFC 7208], is a mechanism allowing domain name owners to specify which hosts are allowed to send mail claiming to be from that domain.
+Sender Policy Framework (SPF) version 1, defined in [RFC 7208], is a mechanism allowing domain name owners to specify which hosts are allowed to send mail claiming to be from that domain.
 It is implemented by means of TXT records in a structured format.

 This test case looks up SPF records in the apex of *Child Zone*.
-It checks that there is at most one published SPF version 1 policy and, if present, also checks its syntax.
+It checks that there is at most one published SPF policy and, if present, also checks its syntax.

 ## Scope